jmbredenberg/Mafia-rules/README.md

 ###Stalker

 The stalker chooses a person to stalk each day.
-If person X is being stalked by stalker Y, they are informed that they are being stalked, but not told who is stalking them.
+If person X is being stalked by stalker Y, X is informed that they are being stalked, but not told who is stalking them.
 If person X makes any successful kills while being stalked, their stalker is notified that they made the kill.
 If stalker Y has ever stalked person X before, they may not do so again, though stalker Z may stalk person X. No manipulation abilities will prevent the stalker from learning if their target makes a kill.
 Mafia have an ability that allows them to simulate the stalker role.

 ###Vigilante